Resources for Local Businesses

 Legal Services

-- Legal Services for Entrepreneurs (LSE): The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCRSF) offers business owners free attorneys and legal services.
+- Legal Services for Entrepreneurs (LSE): The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area (LCCRSF) offers business owners free legal services and representation.
 Find the application in English and Spanish.

 Federal Services